 "Books, tuition, class schedules, committee meetings, family obligations, employment expectations, exercise and sleep -- life can get quite hectic.
 Because of the generous support from donors to the U of M's graduate fellowship fund, I am able to dedicate my efforts to full time study and not worry about juggling employment responsibilities on top of homework and class schedules.
 One less piece to fit into a tight puzzle makes life a lot easier."

 -Helen Lepp Friesen; Education, PhD

 "In addition to funding, I appreciate the intangible support and encouragement offered by scholarships.
 It is the reinforcement of knowing that yes, my education is important, and yes, the work I am doing, and will do in the future, is important.
-I fell like there are many people out there who are cheering me on; their investment and trust in students' potential -- in my potential -- is inspiring, and I hope that one day I can give back to the university community just as much."
+I feel like there are many people out there who are cheering me on; their investment and trust in students' potential -- in my potential -- is inspiring, and I hope that one day I can give back to the university community just as much."

 - Sarah Cooper; City Planning, Master's

 "For me, funding means freedom.
 As an international student, having financial support enables me to further develop my potential and devote my time to research and academic activities.
 Funding allows me to not only study here but to also develop my career and one day immigrate to Manitoba."

 |"The turning point in my academic life was the moment I was told I would receive a four-year scholarship and a graduate fellowship.
 These awards meant I could give up some of my non-research work and they gave me the opportunity to spend more time on PhD research.
 Travel awards allowed me to attend different conferences and present my research to a broader community.
 I am so thankful for the University of Manitoba and all the